-If the affiliated AP (#15402)that is being removed transmits BSS Transition Management Request frame(s) to notify (#15865)of the termination of its BSS, the SME of that affiliated AP shall perform the following procedure to terminate the BSS:it shall follow the procedure in 11.21.7.3 (BSS transition management request) and 35.3.23 (BSS transition management for MLDs) to transmit BSS Transition Management Request frame(s).
+If the affiliated AP (#15402)that is being removed transmits BSS Transition Management Request frame(s) to notify (#15865)of the termination of its BSS, the SME of (#16480)the AP MLD shall perform the following procedure to terminate the BSS:

+(#16479)It shall initiate the MLME-BTM.request primitive (see 6.3.57.4 (MLME-BTM.request)) and shall follow the procedure in 11.21.7.3 (BSS transition management request) and 35.3.23 (BSS transition management for MLDs) to transmit BSS Transition Management Request frame(s) by the affiliated AP .
 It shall set the fields in the BSS Transition Management Request frame(s) as follows:

-— The Disassociation Imminent, BSS Termination Included, and Link Removal Imminent subfields of the Request Mode field are set to 1; the Preferred Candidate List Included field is set per 9.6.13.9 (BSS Transition Management Request frame format) if the BSS Transition Candidate List Entries field is included; other subfields of the Request Mode field are reserved.
+— The Disassociation Imminent, BSS Termination Included, and Link Removal Imminent subfields of the Request Mode field (#17941)shall be set to 1; the Preferred Candidate List Included field (#17941)shall be set per 9.6.13.9 (BSS Transition Management Request frame format) if the BSS Transition Candidate List Entries field is included; other subfields of the Request Mode field are reserved.

-— The Disassociation Timer field is set to the number of TBTTs of the affiliated AP before it transmits a Disassociation frame to the STA(s) receiving the BSS Transition Management Request frame.
+— The Disassociation Timer field (#17941)shall be set to the number of TBTTs of the affiliated AP before it transmits (#18124) Disassociation frame(s) to the (#18123)non-MLO STA(s) receiving the BSS Transition Management Request frame.
 The Disassociation Timer field value shall point to a TBTT at or later than the TBTT pointed to by the value of the AP Removal Timer field of the Reconfiguration MultiLink element in transmitted beacons.

 — The BSS Termination Duration field shall be present and contain a BSS Termination Duration subelement (see 9.4.2.35 (Neighbor Report element)), with the BSS Termination TSF field of the subelement set to the value of the TSF timer when the BSS (#16585)corresponding to the affiliated AP will be terminated.
 The BSS Termination TSF field value shall indicate a time that is later than the TBTT the Disassociation Timer field value points to.

 — The BSS Transition Candidate List Entries field may be included specifying one or more